-The Army is investing heavily in a strategy that will team soldiers with autonomous drones on the battlefield, with the goal of leveraging next-generation technology to save American lives, the U.S. Army’s chief technology officer said in an exclusive interview.
+The Army is investing heavily in a strategy to team soldiers with autonomous drones on the battlefield, leveraging next-generation technology to save American lives, the U.S. Army’s chief technology officer said in an exclusive interview.

 “What we’re doing is taking a step back and going, ‘What’s the best way to do that now with the technology that’s available?’
 Maybe it’s robots actually going up there,” Mr. Miller said.
 “So that the first thing that the enemy sees is not American soldiers, it’s American technology.”